confluentinc/event-streaming-patterns/docs/event-sink/event-sink-connector.md

 Connecting external systems to the [Event Streaming Platform](../event-stream/event-streaming-platform.md) allows for advanced and specialized integrations.

 ## Problem
-How can applications or external systems, like a databases, connect to an event streaming platform so that it can receive events?
+How can we connect applications or external systems, like databases, to an [Event Streaming Platform](../event-stream/event-streaming-platform.md) so that it can receive [Events](../event/event.md)?

 ## Solution
 ![event-sink-connector](../img/event-sink-connector.png)